"Pure and undefiled religion is this, to visit the widows and orphans in their affliction."

 God has not forgotten me, He knows my name.

-We can build a house and a bathroom for about $850 USD.
-If we add a rain catch system the cost is $1000 USD.
+We can build a house and a bathroom for about $1000 USD.
+If we add a rain catch system the cost is $1200 USD.
 For $1500 we can include a cement floor in the house.
-That is more money than the poor of Haiti can imagine, but $850 is what the average American household will spend on soft drinks in a year.
+That is more money than the poor of Haiti can imagine, but $1000 is about what the average American household will spend on soft drinks in a year.
 All construction is accomplished with Haitian labor.
 All interaction with the home owner is done through the pastor of the local church.
 Our goal is to make the local church the focal point for help in the community.
 Not the Americans who resource it.

 Our purpose is to improve the quality of life for Haitians living in the country and mountains.
 We can do this by providing a home that is not extravagant, but is durable.
 But at the same time, we want to spread the Gospel.
 We will never promote any project without ensuring that the good news is shared and God is glorified.
 There are seven churches in Anse du Clerc that are participating in this project and one church in Jacmel.
 Our plan is to initially build 10 homes in each community.
 The pastors will identify the families, confirm property ownership, and manage the project for their community.
 All of this will be accomplished with the oversight of the lead pastor and Pathfinder Mission.
 Through this project, the people living in the mountains will know that God has not forgotten them.